Skip to main content

 1. Sign in to Semgrep AppSec Platform.

-3. Click Hide historical to toggle the display of historical findings.
+3. On the filter panel, select Include historical findings to toggle on the display of historical findings.

 Scope of findings